U.N. envoy says unclear when Syria peace talks to reconvene

 A "cessation of hostilities" that had brought peace to much of Syria for two months has largely broken down, and the war has resumed in many areas.

-The negotiations on a political transition center on the future of President Bashar al-Assad, who is supported by Russia and Iran but who Western and Gulf Arab governments would like to see replaced.
+The negotiations on a political transition centre on the future of President Bashar al-Assad, who is supported by Russia and Iran but who Western and Gulf Arab governments would like to see replaced.

 British Ambassador Matthew Rycroft told reporters that the conditions were not there for a new round of U.N.-brokered talks between the Syrian government and opposition.